A simple quantum dot: numerical and variational solutions: Finite Differences

 \section{Finite Differences}

-Another standard procedure for obtaining numerically exact solutions to the Schr\"odinger Equation is to discretize the domain by introducing a grid of points on which to define the wave function, and to approximate all derivatives by their difference formulas.
-In this section, we shift our focus to the case where $V_0\rightarrow\infty$, so the particle becomes perfectly confined to the troughs.
-In addition, the troughs are terminated at a distance of $L/2$ from the origin, in all four directions.
-The Schr{\"o}dinger Equation now becomes
+Another standard procedure for obtaining numerically exact solutions to the Schr\"odinger equation is to discretize the domain by introducing a grid of points on which to define the wave function, and to approximate all derivatives using finite-difference formulas.
+In this section, we shift our focus to the case where $V_0\rightarrow\infty$, so that the particle is perfectly confined to the troughs.
+As in \cref{matrixmechanics}, the troughs are terminated at a distance of $L/2$ from the origin, in all four directions.
+The Schr{\"o}dinger equation now becomes

 defined only on the white regions of \cref{fig1}, with Dirichlet boundary conditions on the black boundaries and at the trough ends.

 Substituting the discrete Laplacian (see Appendix~\ref{finteappendix}) into \cref{SE_no_V} results in a matrix equation